shunandasharkarbio-boop/Genome-assembly-with-Velvet/02_FastQC on Mutents/README.md

-I will evaluate the input reads using the FastQC tool.
-This tool runs a standard series of tests on your read set and returns a relatively easy-to-interpret report.
-I will use it to evaluate the quality of our FASTQ files and combine the results with MultiQC
+## 🔍 Quality Assessment

+The input sequencing reads were assessed using **FastQC** to evaluate their quality before genome assembly.
+The FastQC reports were then summarized with **MultiQC** for an overall quality assessment of both FASTQ files.